OccuFly: A 3D Vision Benchmark for Semantic Scene Completion from the Aerial Perspective: Related Work

 To mitigate these challenges, several benchmarks have emerged.
-Specifically, Occ3D~\cite{tian2023occ3d} complements multi-sweep point cloud densification with mesh reconstruction and camera-based filtering to reduce occlusions and mislabeled voxels.
-Meanwhile, OpenOccupancy~\cite{wang2023openoccupancy} adopts an Augmenting and Purifying pipeline, combining pseudo-label generation with extensive human annotation to double the density of occupancy labels and refine boundaries for 360° semantic coverage.
-In parallel, OCFBench~\cite{Liu2023ocfbench} synchronizes dynamic objects via bounding box labels to address spatiotemporal occlusions, and excludes unknown voxels through ray-casting, thereby mitigating LiDAR sparsity for 4D occupancy completion and forecasting.
+Specifically, Occ3D~\cite{tian2023occ3d} combines multi-sweep densification with mesh reconstruction and camera filtering to reduce occlusions and label noise.
+Meanwhile, OpenOccupancy~\cite{wang2023openoccupancy} combines pseudo-label generation with extensive human annotation to double the density of occupancy labels and refine boundaries.
+In parallel, OCFBench~\cite{Liu2023ocfbench} synchronizes dynamic objects to address spatiotemporal occlusions, and excludes unknown voxels through ray-casting, thereby mitigating LiDAR sparsity.
 Similarly, SSCBench~\cite{li2024sscbench} excludes unobserved voxels from training and evaluation, and integrates data from multiple sources to enhance geographic diversity.
-Additionally, OpenScene~\cite{openscene2023} leverages voxel densification, scene completion, and flow integration to fill unobserved LiDAR regions.
+Additionally, OpenScene~\cite{openscene2023} leverages voxel densification and flow integration to fill unobserved regions.
 Finally, UniOcc~\cite{wang2025uniocc} unifies real and synthetic (CARLA~\cite{song2024cohff}, OpenCOOD~\cite{xu2022opv2v}) datasets, and provides label-free evaluation metrics to address suboptimal LiDAR coverage.
+Notably, these benchmarks obtain depth maps implicitly by projecting LiDAR points onto images, relying on precise sensor extrinsics that can introduce geometric inaccuracies.

 In contrast, our proposed data generation framework reconstructs metric 3D point clouds from geo-referenced imagery.
-We project manually annotated 2D semantic masks into these reconstructions via 2D–3D correspondences, yielding accurate per-point semantics, which substantially minimizing 3D annotation effort.
-We further refine and densify the semantic point cloud, voxelize it, and finally extract consistent per-frame ground-truth samples. \cref{subsec_overview} provides a chronological overview.
+We unproject manually annotated 2D semantic masks into these reconstructions via 2D–3D correspondences, yielding accurate per-point semantics, which substantially minimizes 3D annotation effort.
+We further refine and densify the semantic point cloud, voxelize it, and extract consistent per-frame voxel grids and metric depth maps.\\

 \textbf{Methods.}\quad Apart from recurrent~\cite{wang2025MonoMRN} and multi-view SSC methods~\cite{multiViewSSC_1, song2024cohff, wei2023surroundocc,guo2025sgformer}, single-view SSC was pioneered by MonoScene~\cite{monoscene}, which bridges 2D and 3D representations through an optics-inspired feature projection and a 3D context relation prior.
 Recent advancements have explored diverse feature representations to bridge 2D image cues with volumetric representations, broadly categorized into planar and voxel-based approaches \cite{xu2025survey}.